Skip to main content

 • message is a markdown string explaining the todo item

-• sso flag can be used to control when the checklist item is applicable depending on the authentication setup.
+• sso flag controls when the checklist item is applicable depending on the authentication setup.

-• If sso is true, the checklist item is shown only when an app is installed with Cloudron authentication.
+• When sso is true, Cloudron shows the checklist item only for apps installed with Cloudron authentication.

-• If sso is false, the checklist item is shown only when an app is installed without Cloudron authentication.
+• When sso is false, Cloudron shows the checklist item only for apps installed without Cloudron authentication.

-• If sso is missing, the checklist item is shown regardless of Cloudron authentication.
+• When sso is missing, Cloudron shows the checklist item regardless of Cloudron authentication.

-checklist items can be added or removed over the lifetime of a package.
-The platform tracks the package version when a checklist item was added (based on the key).
+You can add or remove checklist items over the lifetime of a package.
+The platform tracks the package version when you add a checklist item (based on the key).

 configurePath